-In order for PLA to dissolve in water, a lot of conditions have to be met, such as a high water temperature, exposure to UV light, and the presence of specific biological activity.
-In most cases, PLA won’t break down or become brittle in water for years unless the temperature of the water is relatively high, or if sunlight is able to come in contact with it.
+In order for PLA to dissolve in water, a lot of conditions have to be met, such as a high water temperature, exposure to UV light, and the presence of specific biological activity in the water.
+In most cases, PLA won’t break down or become brittle in water for years unless the temperature of the water is relatively high and or if sunlight is able to come in contact with it.

 Will PLA dissolve in water?

 PLA is a type of bioplastic.
 It is made from potatoes, corn, rice, and other similar plants and vegetables.
 Although it is water-resistant, it is not like other plastics made from petrochemicals which can last in water for 500-1000 years.
 PLA breaks down much more quickly in water than traditional plastics, and that breakdown can be sped up by certain environmental conditions.

 Environmental variables that will influence how much a PLA 3D print dissolves in water include filament brand, processing additives, biological activities, and external variables including UV light, temperature, and the oxygenation of the water itself.

 Pure water will not affect PLA prints.
 However, under the above mentioned conditions, it will start to degrade at a much quicker pace than other plastic types.

 In addition to this, organic matter like bacteria and inorganic materials like mineral salts degrade the polylactic acid (PLA) polymer chains in impure water, causing them to break down into much smaller chains called monomers.
 When the plastic gets to that size, microorganisms can start to eat it, which is actually called composting but is commonly mistaken as “dissolved in water”.